jkriege2/JKQtPlotter/examples/imageplot_cimg/README.md

-# Example (JKQTPlotter): Simple math image plot, showin a 1-channel OpenCV cv::Mat {#JKQTPlotterImagePlotOpenCV}
+# Example (JKQTPlotter): Simple math image plot, showin a 1-channel CImg image {#JKQTPlotterImagePlotCImg}
-This project (see `./examples/imageplot_opencv/`) simply creates a JKQTPlotter widget (as a new window) and adds a color-coded image plot of a mathematical function (here the Airy disk).
+This project (see `./examples/imageplot_cimg/`) simply creates a JKQTPlotter widget (as a new window) and adds a color-coded image plot of a mathematical function (here the Airy disk).
 The image is generated as an OpenCV `cv::Mat` (see https://opencv.org/) image and then copied into a single column of the internal datasdtore (JKQTPMathImage could be directly used without the internal datastore).
 To copy the data a special OpenCV Interface function `JKQTPCopyCvMatToColumn()` is used, that copies the data from a cv::Mat directly into a column.

 The function `JKQTPCopyCvMatToColumn()` is available from the (non-default) header-only extension from `jkqtplotter/jkqtpinterfaceopencv.h`.
 This header provides facilities to interface JKQTPlotter with OpenCV.
 The OpenCV-binding itself is header-only, and NOT compiled into the JKQtPlotter libraries.
 Therefore you can simply include the header and use the facilities provided by it.